 Margaret is an important character in four of Shakespeare's history plays.
-Margaret is married to the English monarch, Henry the Sixth, whose reign is challenged and whose crown is ultimately taken away.
+Margaret is married to the English monarch, Henry the Sixth during a civil war.
 Henry is neither a gifted soldier nor politician, so Margaret leads his faction to try to maintain power and remain queen.